Unbinilium/Book/docs/programming/machine-learning.md

       return noise_img
   ```

-- **Blur** a random Gaussian blur with standard de- viation from 2.5 to 3.5 is added to input.
+- **Blur** a random Gaussian blur with standard deviation from 2.5 to 3.5 is added to input.

   ```python
   def blur_image(img):